SkylineCommunications/dataminer-grafana-plugin/src/README.md

 > **⚠️ Limited support**
 >
 > Only numeric average trending is supported.
-This plugin currently does not support real-time trending, discreets, nor exception values.
+This plugin currently does not support real-time trending, discrete values, or exception values.